 Please visit our academic site for more information.

 What are PANS and PANDAS?

 PANS is a clinical diagnosis given to children who have a dramatic – almost overnight – onset of neuropsychiatric symptoms including Obsessive Compulsive Disorder (OCD) and/or eating disorder.
 Children may become moody, irritable and anxious and have difficulty with schoolwork.
 The cause of PANS is unknown in most cases but is thought to be triggered by infections, metabolic disturbances, and other inflammatory reactions.
 Like PANS, children with PANDAS have an acute onset – within 2 to 3 days – of neuropsychiatric symptoms, specifically OCD and/or tics (involuntary, purposeless movements).
 However, PANDAS patients test positive for a known trigger, such as strep throat, peri-anal strep or scarlet fever.
-Like PANS patients, they also suffer from uncontrollable emotions, irritability, anxiety and poor academic performance and handwriting skills.
+Like PANS patients, they also suffer from uncontrollable emotions, irritability, anxiety and poor academic performance and deterioration in handwriting skills.
 To date, PANDAS is the only known subset of PANS, but we may discover more in the future.